-If you’re into serious social distancing, we have the perfect destination - a top-secret chamber shrouded in myth and recently rediscovered in the labyrinth of tunnels deep inside The Rock of Gibraltar.
+If you’re into serious social distancing, we have the perfect destination - a top-secret chamber shrouded in myth and rediscovered in the labyrinth of tunnels deep inside the Rock of Gibraltar.

 The Stay Behind Cave takes quarantine to a whole new level.